MaikMichel/dbFlow/docs/tutorial.md

     Enter stage of this configuration mapped to branch (develop, test, master) [develop]:
     Do you wish to generate and install default tooling?
 (Logger, utPLSQL, teplsql, tapi) [Y]: N Install with sql(cl) or sqlplus? [sqlplus]:
-    Enter application IDs (comma separated) you wish to use initialy (100,101,...):
+    Enter path to place logfiles and artifacts into after installation? [_log_path] Enter application IDs (comma separated) you wish to use initialy (100,101,...):
     Enter restful Moduls (comma separated) you wish to use initialy (api,test,...):